 By Commodity Group, Month-on-Month

-A 0.1 percent increase noted in miscellaneous manufactured articles index during the period was brought about by higher prices in selected clothing items, office supplies and sanitary fixtures and fittings.
+A 0.1 percent increment in miscellaneous manufactured articles index during the period was brought about by higher prices in selected garments, footwear, textbooks, magazine and umbrella.